 Los Angeles libraries are among the most renowned in the country, featuring incredibly rare editions, important historical archives, and unique collections found nowhere else.
 Browse these listings and begin your literary journey through some of L.A.’s best libraries.

-The Huntington Library, Art Collections and Botanical Gardens is home to the largest private library in the nation, having surpassed Harvard University in 2010.
-The Library’s collection of rare books, manuscripts, prints, photographs, maps, and other materials in the fields of British and American history and literature totals more than six million items.
+The Huntington Library, Art Collections and Botanical Gardens is home to one the world's great independent research libraries, with more than nine million items spanning the 11th to 21st century.
+The Library’s collection includes rare books, manuscripts, prints, photographs, maps, and other materials in the fields of British and American history and literature.
 Only a tiny portion of this number is on display at any one time.

 Following a 17-month renovation, The Huntington re-opened its Main Exhibition Hall in November 2013 with a new permanent exhibition, Remarkable Works, Remarkable Times: Highlights from the Huntington Library.
 The new exhibit highlights about 150 objects from the library’s collection, and is organized around 12 key objects, each anchoring a section.
 Major items on display include the Ellesmere manuscript of Chaucer’s Canterbury Tales, the Gutenberg Bible (one of only 14 in the world), Shakespeare’s First Folio, John James Audubon’s Birds of America, and Henry David Thoreau’s manuscript of Walden.
 Renovations to the Exhibition Hall itself - a space that first opened in 1920 - provide a spectacular setting for the treasures while reflecting the building’s historic past.

 Los Angeles Central Library